Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231104-testing-concepts/lesson.md

 </details>

 For example, here's a parametrized version of our test suite for `mean()`.
 In this case, we decorate the test with two parameters that can be used within the test: `num_list` and `expected_mean`.
 The first parameter will be used to call the `mean()` function, and the second is its expected result, which the test will validate.
 We then provide a list of matching pairs of these parameters, each of which will run as a test:

 \```
-@pytest.mark.parametrize("num_list,exp", [
+@pytest.mark.parametrize("num_list,expected_value", [
     ([1,2,3,4,5], 3),
     ([0,2,4,6], 3),
     (range(1,10000), 10000/2.0),
   ])
-  def test_mean(num_list, exp):
+  def test_mean(num_list, expected_value):
-    obs = mean(num_list)
+    observed_value = mean(num_list)
-    assert obs == exp
+    assert observed_value == expected_value
 \```

 ## Integration tests